All Blacks seal seven-try win over Wales

 And captain Alun Wyn Jones and Ross Moriarty joined the hosts' extensive injury list.

-Jones - earning his 149th Wales cap and passing former New Zealand skipper Richie McCaw's total for one country - was forced off in the 18th minute after tackling Jordie Barrett.
+Jones - earning his 149th Wales cap and passing former New Zealand skipper Richie McCaw's record total for one country - was forced off in the 18th minute after tackling Jordie Barrett.

 The injury was to Jones' left shoulder - the same one he injured in the summer against Japan before recovering miraculously to lead the Lions in the three-Test series defeat against South Africa - and he was replaced here by Will Rowlands, with Jonathan Davies taking over the captaincy.